danidnm/ByDN-Magento-Virtual-Mirror/README.md

 Because your customers don’t just want to see themselves in the fitting room… they also want to see themselves on the screen.

-### IMPORTANT: This extension is still under development.
-Current limitations include:

-- No full support for configurable products (only works with the default selection).
-- You’ll also need this other extension 👉 https://github.com/danidnm/ByDN-Magento-Customer-Avatar (yep, that one’s mine too).

 ## 🤔 What is this?

 A module for Magento 2.4+ that adds a magic button to the product page and lets the user “try on” the item in their own photo.